aleksandrovadd/Fractol/README.md

 # Fractol
-One of beautiful grafic projects
+One of beautiful graphic projects

 A fractal is an abstract mathematical object, like a curve or a surface, which has a similar pattern whatever the scale.